IMOP-lab/DEFN-pytorch/README.md

   <img src="https://github.com/IIPL-HangzhouDianziUniversity/DEFN-Pytorch/blob/main/images/Retinal_3D_%20reconstruction_Results.png"width=100% height=100%>
 </div>
 <p align=center>
-  Figure 11: The 3D Reconstruction Results.
+  Figure 11: The 3D reconstruction results.
 </p>

-The display includes five cases, each with original and reconstructed images.
-The first row shows pre-segmentation images, rows two to five show reconstructions from five grid arrangements, and the sixth row shows a top-view of the reconstructions.
-Yellow indicates macular holes, and green signifies macular edema.
+Five cases are presented with their original images and reconstruction outcomes.
+The first row exhibits the original images for each case.
+Rows two to five show the reconstructions based on four different rendering styles, while the sixth row provides a top view of the reconstruction results.
+Within the reconstructions, yellow regions indicate macular holes and blue regions signify macular edema.